EitanBakirov/economics-data-science/README.md

 # Economics-Data-Science

-In this repository, we are creating a beginner's guide to web scraping and APIs for the data science industry.
+In this repository, we are creating a beginner's guide to web scraping and APIs for the data science students.